-Today’s Gathering started in the usual fashion.
-There was no sign that things would be any different from the norm.
+Today’s Gathering started in the customary fashion.
+There was no sign that things would be any different from usual.
 The crowd were elated by the display of patriotic music and dance.
 Voices were raised in thanks.
-Ellie Silverstone was a particular highlight with her emotional rendition of the traditional song, ‘The Joy of Mothering’.
-Many were reduced to tears sentiments were so strong.
+Ellie Silverstone was the absolute highlight with her emotional rendition of the traditional song, ‘The Joy of Mothering’.
+Many were reduced to tears by the intensity of her performance.

-Emotions were already running high when the first cycle of punishments began.
-The boos were as loud as the cheers had been previously.
-Everyone was still seated at this stage, though.
+As a result, emotions were already running high when the first cycle of punishments began.
+The boos were even louder than the cheers had previously been.
+Everyone was still seated.
 Some energy had to be saved for the most serious criminals.

-So far, so familiar.
-But this was when routine events ended.
+This was the end of routine events, however, as chaos quickly took charge.
 It started with one person who stood up and shouted the slogan of The Group.
 At first, it seemed no one would notice.
 One voice is never very strong.
-Then there was another.
-And another.
-Until dozens of voices were shouting Choose Your Future, Choose Your Future.
-They stood up as they yelled, fists raised, punching the air.
-The rest of the audience — this reporter among them — were stunned into silence by the sheer effrontery of the latest attempt by The Group to cause trouble for Our Blessed Government.
+But then there was another, and another, until dozens of voices were shouting Choose Your Future, Choose Your Future.
+They stood up and yelled, fists raised, punching the air.
+The rest of the audience – this reporter among them – were stunned into silence by the sheer effrontery of the latest attempt by The Group to cause trouble for Our Blessed Government.

 Everyone held their breath.
-It felt as though the chanting went on for hours.
 What was going to happen?
-Such naked rebellion could not go unpunished.
+Such naked rebellion could not – and would not – go unpunished.
 Even so, no one expected what happened next.

 The noise was incredible.
 At first, I did not put the two together; the people falling and the sharp claps of noise.
-Then I realised they were shooting.
+Then I realised shots were being fired.
 Many were hit.
 Just as many slid back into their seats.
-This final show of cowardice makes clear exactly what The Group are made of.
+This final show of cowardice made it clear exactly what The Group is like.
 They will stand up but only while it is safe.

 Of course, Our Dear Government will always respond when our way of life is threatened.
 There need be no fear for those who believe.
 The Government would never hurt its obedient citizens.
 But I say beware to those who wish to ruin our way of life.
 The Group will get no foothold here.
-Sleep safely in the knowledge that Our Blessed Government has your best interests at heart.
-Always and forever.
+Sleep safely in the knowledge that Our Blessed Government has our best interests at heart: always and forever.